timothydmorton/VESPA/docs/index.rst

 	 %  calcfpp -n 1000

-This will take a few minutes the first time you run it (though the default simulation size is ``n=20000``, which would take longer).
+This will take a few minutes the first time you run it (note the default simulation size is ``n=20000``, which would take longer), and will output the FPP to the command line, as well as producing diagnostic plots and a ``results.txt`` file with the quantitative summary of the calculation.
+In addition, this will produce a number of data files, all of which will by default get put in the same directory as your ``fpp.ini`` file.:

+  * ``trsig.pkl``: the pickled :class:`vespa.TransitSignal` object.
+  * ``starfield.h5``: the TRILEGAL field star simulation
+  * ``starmodel.h5``: the :class:`isochrones.StarModel` fit
+  * ``popset.h5``: the :class:`vespa.PopulationSet` object
+    representing the model population simulations.

+Once these files have created, it is faster to re-run the calculation again.
+This command-line utility script has not yet been set up to be able to also include

 Overview